Embedding Workflow Builder

 export default WorkflowList;

-screen, customer users can open existing workflows or create new workflows by clicking the +Add workflow button.
+From the showWorkflows screen, your customers can open existing workflows or create new workflows by clicking the +Add workflow button.

 Opening the workflow builder directly